 The old part of Bari was known as “mugging town” a few decades ago.
-The tradition of theft started way back in 1087, as Barese sailors managed to steal the bones of St Nicholas (the model for Santa Claus) from Turkey and brought his remains to their city.
+The tradition of theft seems to have started way back in 1087, as Barese sailors managed to steal the bones of St Nicholas (primordial Santa Claus) from Turkey and brought his remains to their city.
 The relics are still being kept in the crypt of Basilica di San Nicola, almost a millennia later.

 Alley in Bari, Italy The alleys of old Bari.

-The narrow alleys of Bari Vecchia (Old Bari) turns out to be one of very few places in entire Puglia where I get hassled by local salesmen.
+The old town, Bari Vecchia, is a beautiful gritty labyrinth where the walls whisper in dialect and life spills onto crowded alleys.
+It also turns out to be one of very few places in the entire Puglia where I get hassled by local salesmen.
 I channel my inner Aldo Raine to croak out broken Italian phrases to everyone who have the misfortune of crossing my path.

 Handmade pasta, Bari, Italy A slice of heaven – handmade Orecchiette.